f3ndot/eccc-msc-amqp-alerts/README.md

 - Settle on a web framework for non-library mode
 - Figure out data structure and pattern for efficiently passing bulletins/alert to web framework
 - Settle many queues vs 1 queue with client-side filtering debate
-- Fetch and parse alert CAP files in a fun way (make own pseudo alphanumeric equivalent and maybe an ascii or ansi ⚠️)
+- Finish parsing alert CAP files and display a fun way (make own pseudo alphanumeric equivalent and maybe an ascii or ansi ⚠️)
-- Handle if channel is already closed on shutdown for queue unbinds/delates
 - Handle recovering previously declared queues from a former session (delete or purge first?)
 - Recover from 'soft fails' with Pika (eg restarting a channel or connection)
 - Handle `StreamLostError: ("Stream connection lost: TimeoutError(60, 'Operation timed out')",)`